liqianghuu/Trust-in-AI/README.md

 ## Tool
 I used lab.js as the platform to design my experiment.
 It's a simple, graphical tool to help you build studies for the web and the laboratory.
 Several javascript scripts should be added to customize the settings.

+## Contact
+If you are interested in the research result, please contact me: tesjunma@gmail.com.